 "Climate change is a reality.
 Caused by us all, it is a cultural, social and economic problem and must move beyond scientific debate.
-Cape Farewell is committed to the notion that artists can engage the public in this issue, through creative insight and vision.
-The Arctic is an extraordinary place to visit.
-It is a place in which to be inspired, a place which urges us to face up to what it is we stand to lose."
+Cape Farewell is committed to the notion that artists can engage the public in this issue, through creative insight and vision."
+David Buckland, 2007

-In 2001 the artist David Buckland created the Cape Farewell project to instigate a cultural response to climate change.
-Cape Farewell is now an international not-for-profit programme based in the Science Museum's Dana Centre in London and with a North American foundation based at the MaRS centre in Toronto.
+In 2001 the artist David Buckland created the Cape Farewell project to instigate a cultural response to the climate challenge.
+Cape Farewell is now an international not-for-profit programme based at the University of Arts London: Chelsea, with a North American foundation based at the MaRS centre in Toronto.

-Working internationally, we bring artists, scientists and communicators together to stimulate the production of art founded in scientific research.
+Working internationally, we bring creatives, scientists and informers together to stimulate a cultural narrative that will engage and inspire a sustainable and vibrant future society.
 Using creativity to innovate, we engage artists for their ability to evolve and amplify a creative language, communicating on a human scale the urgency of the global climate challenge.

-The way that we live our lives has caused the climate to change and the solution to a potentially devastating reality has become a cultural challenge.
-Cape Farewell asks the best of our creative minds to respond to this challenge and to build a vision for a sustainable future.
+Cape Farewell asks the best of our creative minds to engage with this challenge and to build a vision for a sustainable future.